 Every new mom knows: Pumping is a total time suck.
 But the annoying part is this—it’s not the actual pumping that’s the problem, it’s the pump part washing that runs out the clock.
 Because by the time you’ve washed your shields, valves and membranes (and all other breastfeeding paraphernalia), it’s time to pump again.
-Here, a trick to speed things up.
+Here, a breast pump fridge hack that could save you hours.

 A clean gallon-size resealable plastic bag

 After your a.m. pumping session, instead of cleaning the parts as you normally would, pop them in a new resealable plastic bag (you’ll need a fresh one every day) and stick them inside the fridge where you keep your breast milk.
 When it’s time for your next pumping session, take your parts out and attach them to new bottles, then back in the fridge they go.